 My inability to say “squirrel” is a running joke.

 Everything is normal, in order, under control.
-There is Kiril, on furlough, cutting the grass.
+There is the neighbour, Kiril, on furlough, cutting the grass.
 There is J swiping away on her phone.
 There is M cracking open a beer.
 There is G twiddling with her mole.
-There is a Russian soul, in a new and very advanced tank, misunderstood and abiding by all international norms, as it invades on a wave of crude propaganda, brutally disregarding the Geneva Convention of Semantic Rights, redrawing reality, along with the British and Americans, allies again!
+There is a Russian soul, in a new and technologically advanced tank, misunderstood but abiding by all international norms, as it invades on a wave of crude propaganda, brutally disregarding the Geneva Convention of Semantic Rights, redrawing reality, along with the British and Americans, allies again!
 Left is right, right is left, down is up, up is down, speakers of parliaments are clowns, frowns are upside down smiles, cyber-caves are papyri for primal pictograms.
 Anything goes because no one knows what is what.
 We have reached Peak Reality.
 Choose the reality that feels rightest.
 Conspiracies abound.
 We need boots on the ground.
 To fight it out with the bots.
 The WHAT?
 It is the saddest, stupidest conflict ever fought.
 Jesus himself wouldn’t be able to get a word in edgewise.
 It’s a psychosomatic Somme out there.
 Everyone is standing their ground.
 Whose undulating terrain is an extension of themselves.
 Which is a besieged cluster of grasping, groping cells.
 Which are a breakaway faction of a primordial broth.
-A concoction cooked up by a mad and lonely god who was at war with nothing.
-Because even nothing has to live off something.
+A concoction cooked up for lunch by a mad and lonely god.